EvHaus/doby-grid/README.md

 The Backbone is used for in Doby Grid for two reasons:

 1) To make use of Backbone's great Events objects for generating custom events
-2) To make sure of the Backbone Collection object for data processing
+2) To easily integrate Doby Grid into the Doby framework (coming soon)

 You can easily use another MVC module in your application, but Doby Grid needs Backbone to do its internal processing.
 If you're not a fan of Backbone -- don't worry -- it shouldn't affect anything you may be doing in your app with other frameworks.